-IBM Cognos TM1, Revelwood Lightspeed, Revelwood Dynamo!
+IBM Planning Analytics, Revelwood Lightspeed, Revelwood Dynamo!

 When we think of entertainment companies—particularly those in film and TV—and their profits, we often think short-term.
 How much did a film make over opening weekend?
 How much was its total box office take?
 Or what are a TV show’s ratings and what ad rate is it commanding?